Xilinx/graphanalytics/docs/src/mis-tg3/usecases-travelplan-overview.rst

 This is continued till the graph is empty.

 If a maximal set is used instead of the maximum set, the scheduling will not be optimal.
-The Xilinx Maximal Independent Set library produces high "quality" (close to maximum) sets which can achieve slose to optimal results for all practical purposes.
+The Xilinx Maximal Independent Set library produces high "quality" (close to maximum) sets which can achieve close to optimal results for all practical purposes.